arthurkrieff/air_passengers/README.md

 Apart from the pure data science goal of this project, being able to correctly predict the number of passengers for a given flight would help flight companies to efficiently allocate aircrafts to routes.

 # How to use ?
+We have two main python files:
+- **feature_extractor.py** contains a python class to prepare the features
+- **regressor.py** contains a python class to apply the machine learning model

 # Deliverables
+We delivered the csv file with the predictions, as well as a PDF report explaining our approach.